Fox's Book of Martyrs

 John

-Calas was a merchant of the city of Toulouse, where he had been settled, and
+Calas was a merchant of the city of Toulouse, where he had been

-been converted by a maidservant, who had lived in the family about thirty
+Catholic, having been converted by a maidservant, who

-years.
-The father, however, did not express any resentment or ill-will upon the
+express any resentment or ill-will upon the occasion, but kept the maid in the

-occasion, but kept the maid in the family and settled an annuity upon the son.
+family and settled an annuity upon the son.
+In October,

-In October, 1761, the family consisted of John Calas
+1761, the family consisted of John Calas and his wife, one woman servant, Mark

-Calas, the second son.
+Antony Calas, the eldest son, and Peter Calas, the second son.
 Mark Antony was bred to the law, but could not be

-admitted to practice, on account of his being a Protestant; hence he grew
+admitted to practice, on account of his being a Protestant; hence he

-determined to destroy himself.
+seemed determined to destroy himself.
 To this may be added

-that he led a dissipated life, was greatly addicted to gaming, and did all
+that he led a dissipated life, was greatly addicted to

-which could constitute the character of a libertine; on which account his
+gaming, and did all which could constitute the character of a libertine; on

-considerably added to the gloom that seemed to oppress him.
+severity, which considerably added to the gloom that seemed to oppress him.

 On